Preserving data after your research project is critical to:

 Research data - significant

-JCU HDR students and researchers should archive their completed data in the Tropical Data Hub (TDH) Research Data repository.
+JCU HDR students and researchers should archive their completed data in the Research Data JCU metadata/data repository.
 This includes:

-With rare exceptions, datasets deposited in the Tropical Data Hub (TDH) Research Data repository will be assigned a DOI.
-Your data is a citable part of the "scholarly record" and will be retained permanently regardless of the recommended retention period.
+With rare exceptions, datasets published via Research Data JCU will be assigned a DOI.
+Your data is a citable part of the "scholarly record" and the intention is to retain research data for as long as feasible, regardless of the recommended retention period.

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and acknowledge Traditional Owners of the lands where our staff and students, live, learn and work.